sjswitzer/SchemeJS/notes.md

 are the values of their atoms, i.e. symbols.
 JavaScript API methods are string-keyed, and generally must be invoked as globalScope.apiName(), which, again, is pretty much what you'd do anyway.

+The parser provides feedback to REPLs through a parseContext list.
+REPLs can use this for auto-indent and syntax highlighting if they desire.
+SchemeSJ comes with a node CLI/REPL and a Web REPL, but these are just simple embeddings of the Scheme module.
+All you need to do is import it and create a global scope.